adeschamps/programming-robots-with-elm/talk/script.md

 `Search`, if the bumper is `Pressed`, the our new goal is to `GrabObject`".

+> NOTE: I feel like the above paragraphs should be moved towards the
+> middle/end of this section.

+It's important that the behaviour logic be easy to read and understand, because once we start to consider all the states that the robot can be in, we find that it's a bit trickier than you might have thought.
+There are some transitions between states that we don't want to make.

+This sounds a bit like one of those "make impossible states impossible" situations.
+In some ways it is, but it's also a problem of making impossible _transitions_ impossible.

+> NOTE: It's possible to prevent invalid transitions using the type
+> system, but I don't think it's worth the effort and complexity
+> here.
+Instead, I want to tackle the problem by making transitions
+> between states simple to express and therefore simple to look at and
+> verify.

+For example, when the robot finds an object, it'll need to go through some maneuvers to grab it, move off of the path, let it go, and then return to the path.
+We definitely don't want to go back into the `Search` state right after letting go of the object, because at that moment there's no line to follow.

+> TODO: Finish designing the behaviour state machine
+>
+> ```haskell
+> type Goal
+>     = Initialize
+>     | Search
+>     | GrabObject
+>     | MoveObject
+> ```

 ## Control

 The third area ef robotics that I mentioned, control, is something